Apsu/dockerlab/README.md

 The two scripts designed to be run from Jenkins are `deploy.sh` and `destroy.sh`.
 They're fairly simple wrappers around the `deploy.yml` and `destroy.yml` playbooks, respectively.
 They will pushd if the repo is cloned in /opt/virtlab, and assume ansible/pyrax is in a virtualenv named `.venv` which they activate.
 You're welcome.

+As mentioned above, there are several environment variables required whether running Dockerlab from Jenkins or not.
+The variables are:

+* BUILD_PREFIX -- A string describing the prefix for each cluster host name
+* BUILD_NUMBER -- A number describing the build to help provide unique builds with the same prefix
+* BUILD_COUNT  -- A number specifying the number of nodes to build for this cluster

+The pattern for host names is constructed from `$BUILD_PREFIX-$BUILD_NUMBER-node$index`, where `$index` is a number from 1 to `$BUILD_COUNT`.

 Networking
 ---